Elections To Replace Some Trump Cabinet Picks Looking Tighter Than Anticipated

 Democrats have been able to break through in the state's gubernatorial and Senate races (though Sen. Jon Tester is a top target in 2018) but they haven't held the state's only House seat in almost two decades.

-And without a significant late shift towards Quist, Gianforte, a wealthy software executive who ran unsuccessfully for governor last year, still looks poised to win.
+And without a significant late shift toward Quist, Gianforte, a wealthy software executive who ran unsuccessfully for governor last year, still looks poised to win.

-Progressive groups such as the Daily Kos and Democracy for America have looked to boost Quist, a banjo-playing folk and bluegrass singer who's written his own campaign song.
+Progressive groups such as the Daily Kos and Democracy for America have looked to boost Quist, a banjo-playing folk and bluegrass singer who has written his own campaign song.
 The Democratic nominee, who's making his first run for office, has jabbed at Gianforte for keeping a low profile while Quist has held town halls across the state.

-Quist, however, has his own problems with tax liens, which he's blamed on medical costs and insurance prices, according to Montana Public Radio.
+Quist, however, has his own problems with tax liens, which he has blamed on medical costs and insurance prices, according to Montana Public Radio.
 The GOP superPAC Congressional Leadership Fund has already hit Quist with $700,000 in attack ads, too, painting him as too liberal.

 Ultimately, the GOP-lean of the state which Trump won by 21 points and Gianforte's deep pockets still looks like too much for Democrats to overcome.
 But, like Kansas, this one could take on a life of its own late in the game.

-Remember: special elections are still special
+Remember, special elections are still special

 If Democrats are able to pull off wins in any of these contests, the party will be crowing that this spells doom for President Trump and Republicans in the 2018 midterms.
-And, to be sure, it would a devastating blow for any House seat this early on in Trump's already-struggling presidency to switch hands — especially ones previously held by his Cabinet members.
+And, to be sure, it would be a devastating blow for any House seat this early on in Trump's already-struggling presidency to switch hands — especially ones previously held by his Cabinet members.

 Ultimately, House special elections are snapshots in time — and right now Democrats need to be able to prove their opposition to Trump, with protests and marches, isn't just all talk and no results.
-Winning one of these races would prove they can turn their grassroots' anti-Trump sentiment into real blowback at the ballot box.
+Winning one of these races would prove they can turn their grass-roots' anti-Trump sentiment into real blowback at the ballot box.

-But it's also not a guarantee of future success, and if Ossoff wins, for example, he'd start out with a target on his back in 2018, when the weird dynamics of a multi-candidate field aren't in play and he'd have much more trouble raising millions of dollars if he isn't the only game in town.
+But it's also not a guarantee of future success, and if Ossoff wins, for example, he'd start out with a target on his back in 2018, when the weird dynamics of a multicandidate field aren't in play and he'd have much more trouble raising millions of dollars if he isn't the only game in town.

 However, if Ossoff doesn't win, that isn't a signal, either, of Democratic fortunes in 2018.
 Democrats have plenty of other targets beyond Georgia's 6th District to put the House in play, as well.
 Midterm elections of a first-term president are a referendum on the commander in chief, and if Trump's approval continues to sink and his administration continues to be mired in controversy, there will by myriad opportunities for Democrats.